UbiquityRobotics/ubiquity_main/hardware_architecture.md

 # Ubiquity Hardware/Software Architecture

+The key insight with the Ubiquity hardware and software architecture is to support ROS -- Robot Operating System.
+Currently, ROS only runs under some Ubuntu base Linux distribution.
+The Indigo release runs will under the
+Ubuntu 14.04LTS Ubuntu release.

+A necessary consequence of ROS only running on a Ubuntu Linux release, is that is must run on some sort of significant SBC -- single board computer.
+This can be an x86 laptop, some sort mini/nano/pico/mobile-ITX motherboard, or some flavor of ARM SBC, like the Raspberry Pi, Banana Pro, Beagle Bone Black, etc.

+What is clear is that industry churns out a truly amazing number of new SBC's every year.
+A consequence of the annual SBC churn is that older SBC versions go out of production to make room for the new SBC computers.
+Thus, the hardware architecture must gracefully allow the SBC's to be replaced every 12 to 36 months.

+Given that we are using an SBC, there are really only a limited of number of connectors that make sense to connect to:

+* Serial port.
+  Serial ports are still provide in some flavor on most SBC's.
+  Some support RS-232 signaling levels and others use simpler 5/3.3/1.8 voltage signaling.

+* Parallel port.
+Classic parallel ports are nearly extinct.
+  Most of the xxx

+  * I2C

+  * SPI

+* Ethernet

+* USB

+* CAN

+* MIPI CSI

 > *Mention that Ethernet, USB and Blue Tooth are hardware portals
 > to get into ROS instead of just serial. -Wayne*